 Research has shown that the time of highest risk for those who have been treated for a suicide attempt or serious suicide ideation is right after they receive those services.
 Follow-up during this period is critical and saves lives.

-In partnership with BPA Health, ILP offers free clinical regional support services for youth and their families that include:
+In partnership with BPA Health, IYSPP offers free clinical regional support services for youth and their families that include: